IT Security Audit Services

 Targeted security audit

-- Checking specific security policies, procedures, controls according to the customer’s needs.
+- Checking specific security policies, procedures, and technical controls according to the customer’s needs.

 - Analyzing the detected vulnerabilities and their impact.